jonasbb/serde_with/serde_with/src/guide/serde_as.md

 and place the `#[serde_as]` attribute *before* the `#[derive]` attribute.
 You still need the `#[derive(Serialize, Deserialize)]` on the struct/enum.

-All together this looks like:
+All together, this looks like:

 ```rust
 use serde::{Deserialize, Serialize};